prathimacode-hub/Awesome_Python_Scripts/README.md

 - [Pull Request](https://github.com/prathimacode-hub/Awesome_Python_Scripts/blob/main/.github/pullrequest_template.md)
 - [README](https://github.com/prathimacode-hub/Awesome_Python_Scripts/blob/main/.github/readme_template.md)

 **Note** : One should follow these templates while creating a new issue or pull request.
-Else, 'LGM-SOC' label won't be assigned neither your contributions would count.
+Else, 'Program' label won't be assigned neither your contributions would count.
-This is to ensure that we know you as a 'LGM-SOC' participant.
+This is to ensure that we know you as a 'LGM-SOC' or 'DevIncept' participant.

 <h2>📝Project Structure</h2>